 - Birch logs

 - knife or screwdriver

-- Cut open potting soil and pour into the pots.
-Use a knife to loosen if frozen
+- Cut open potting soil and pour it into the pots.
+Use a knife to loosen if frozen.

 - Place birch logs (3 is a good number) towards the back of the pots.

-- Place pine branches, boxwood branches, Arborvitae branches, Eucalyptus branches in the pot.
-Be sure and space apart, throughout the pot.
+- Place pine branches, boxwood branches, Arborvitae branches, and Eucalyptus branches in the pot.
+Be sure and space it apart, throughout the pot.

 - Place the curly willow branches throughout the pot.